Profluralin: Mode of action

+It is absorbed through roots and shoots, applied at 0.75-1.5 kg/Ha (active ingredient), formulated as an emulsifiable concentrate.

-Environmental Behaviour
+Environmental behaviour

 Environmental decomposition by microörganisms happens in soil and water.
 Typical soil half-lives for profluralin are 80-160 days.
 Profluralin is adsorbed into plantmatter, so there is potential that it stay in crops after harvest.
 It is practically non-toxic to birds and mammals, though bees and fish are affected.
 If applied in high doses to rats, they may exhibit ataxia, slower breathing, salivation, prostration, hyperactivity or dyspnea.
 It interacts with dsDNA via electrostatic binding.
+There is no significant leaching through soil.

 Microörganisms in sewage cometabolise profluralin, trifluralin, fluchloralin and nitrofen; i.e. enzymes from other active metabolic processes also break up these chemicals.
 Over 88 days, profluralin levels reduced by 87% under aerobic conditions, into 9 metabolite products.
 Discontinuous anaerobic conditions slowed the process to a 23% reduction in the same time, with 5 metabolites.

 Safety

 Profluralin is not toxic, not considered a carcinogen.
 Human harm is not expected, outside of eye irritation.
 Profluralin is very toxic to fish though, and is theorised to bioaccumulate in them.
+It is non-irritating to skin, though moderately so on eyes.

+Chemical properties

+Pure profluralin is soluble in most organic solvents, e.g. n-octanol (220 g/L), or in ethanol, acetone, xylene and n-hexane.
+When made, it is chemically stable for at least three years.
+It decomposes under UV light, or at temperatures over 180°C (356°F), though solutions slowly hydrolyse at about 100°C (212°F) with a half-life of 6 hours, at pH 3-10.